 - Property Management and Maintenance

 Licensing requirements for wood flooring contractors vary by state.
 There are licensing opportunities available through state agencies and professional trade associations.
 Requirements for a construction contracting license might include filing as an individual proprietorship, passing a criminal background check, obtaining liability insurance, taking an exam and paying a licensing fee.
 To learn more about potential requirements, prospective wood flooring contractors should check with their state's labor department.

-- Get involved with a professional trade association.
-These associations provide valuable contacts within the industry and help members stay abreast of relevant regulations, laws and other changes in the field.
+Wood flooring contractors should also look into joining a trade association.
+Trade associations provide valuable contacts within the industry and help members stay abreast of relevant regulations, laws and other changes in the field.
 Two associations of interest for wood flooring contractors are the National Wood Flooring Association and the Floor Covering Installation Contractors Association.

 Once again, though wood floor contractors aren't typically required to have a formal education, many choose to learn the trade through apprenticeships before researching licensure requirements in their state.